roberthofman/piloopdrumbox/README.md

 ### Python
 The Python code is based on Python3, so make sure that the raspberry pi defaults to Python3.
 Make sure you have installed the packages to work with GPIO pins:
 `sudo apt-get install python-rpi.gpio`
+I also use the GitPython package to run a git pull every boot.
+In that case you need to install pip and GitPython via pip.
+`sudo apt-get python3 pip` & `pip install GitPython`.

 ### Drum sounds
 I added a couple drum sounds.
 You can add additional .wav files following the number sintax in the folder.